 In the health care cost recovery case in Brazil, The Attorney General of Brazil v.
 Souza Cruz Ltda., et al., Federal Trial Court, Porto Alegre, Rio Grande do Sul, Brazil, filed May 21, 2019, we, our subsidiaries, and other members of the industry are defendants.
 Plaintiff seeks reimbursement for the cost of treating alleged smoking-related diseases for the past five years, payment of anticipated costs of treating future alleged smoking-related diseases, and moral damages.
-Defendants' answers to the complaint are due in May 2020.
-A challenge to the service of PMI as improper remains pending.
+Defendants filed answers to the complaint in May 2020.